RDFLib/rdflib/docs/plugin_parsers.rst

 Plugin parsers
 ==============

-These serializers are available in default ``RDFLib``, you can use them by passing the name to graph's :meth:`~rdflib.graph.Graph.parse` method:
+These serializers are available in default RDFLib, you can use them by passing the name to graph's :meth:`~rdflib.graph.Graph.parse` method:

 .. code-block:: python